lesleyrs/Client3/README.md

 there are a few more memleaks to work out, also make sure playground doesn't leak anymore after attempting to fix this.
 Examples: inputtracking (when flagged which happens on report now lol), model_calculate_normals (on interfaces too like newcomer map), can't easily free component model/pix24 as they get modified in packets so the global component doesn't own that memory anymore.

 cleanup:
-global search TODO, NOTE, and all console defines, change a bunch of functions and function prototypes to static, look for missing/dupe with different casing client struct members and client funcs.
-COLLISIONMAP_LEVELS could be added more? inconsistent naming: used both world3d and scene for world3d, rename world3d to scene or at least for args? check clientstream for accuracy and fix keycodes which are different for each platform (from rsc-c, EG non-emscripten single/double quotes + fkey keycodes are defined for emscripten only) func args might partially differ in order to the Client repo due to being based off rs2-225: animbase, animframe, pix2d, pix3d, gameshell, jagfile, model, packet, pix8, pixfont, pixmap, redo them?
+global search TODO, NOTE, and all console defines, change a bunch of functions and function prototypes to static, look for missing or dupe client struct members and client funcs with different casing. inconsistent naming: used both world3d and scene for world3d, rename world3d to scene or at least for args? check clientstream for accuracy and fix keycodes which are different for each platform (from rsc-c, EG non-emscripten single/double quotes + fkey keycodes are defined for emscripten only) func args might partially differ in order to the Client repo due to being based off rs2-225: animbase, animframe, pix2d, pix3d, gameshell, jagfile, model, packet, pix8, pixfont, pixmap, redo them?
 ```